 Duct Work and High Ceilings | HVAC Duct Work Systems

 Duct Work and High Ceilings – I did not see any reference to my question and would appreciate a response as soon as possible, as due to medical situation, have to make a decision soon.
 We own an OLD house with 13′ ceilings in a large part of the home and 11″ ceilings in the LV/DR and BR.
 We are oscillating on where to place the ducts….Floor or ceiling.
 It appears to be counterproductive to me to put the duct work in the ceiling since it will have so far to go.
-We are looking for the most cost effective, not upfront cost but operating cost, solution.
+We are looking for the most cost-effective, not upfront cost but operating cost, solution.
 In addition, we are considering DF heat pumps.
 The house will need 2 or 3 to be zoned correctly.
 Please let me know about the duct placement and thank you for your help? (more…)

-Pricing New Air Conditioner - We get emails on a regular basis asking us about prices for a new air conditioner, heat pump system, boilers, and other types of HVAC systems.
-This article addresses those questions and why it is nearly impossible to give anyone an estimate for a new system through email or forum without first looking at the house and other factors involved with giving someone a price. (more…)
+Pricing New Air Conditioner - We get emails on a regular basis asking us about prices.
+Prices for a new air conditioner, heat pump system, boilers, and other types of HVAC systems.
+This article addresses those questions and why it is nearly impossible to give anyone an estimate.
+Estimates for new systems are nearly impossible through email or forum.
+Someone needs to first look at the house and other factors involved with giving someone a price. (more…)

 Furnace Water Leak Possible Condensate Problem - Richard, My furnace is leaking water.
 It is summer time so I am not using it for heat except for the blower fan which is hooked up for the air conditioner and the heat.
 I know the pipes from the outside units run into a box on top of the furnace.
 I think that is a part of the air conditioner.
 What can I do to fix the problem if you know what the problem is by my explanation here?
 Dan

 We have many other related articles.
 Use the search feature to the right to help you find other related articles.